Zyuan-W/Carla_DQN/pytorch_agent/README.md

 `save_freq`: --> Frequency of saving our model

 `start_ep` --> Which episode should we start on (just a counter which you can update if program crushes while training for example)

-`max_dist_from_waypoint` --> Maximum distance from waypoint/road before we decide to terminate the episode